The Augusta University Dual Enrollment program provides an opportunity for high school juniors and seniors to get a head start on college.

 Dual Enrollment Approved Courses on GAfutures

 Please note that Dual Enrollment students are not required to pay the application fee.
 Upon receipt of the Participation Agreement, the student will be sent a fee waiver code for the online application.
 If a student completes the application and pays a fee, it cannot be refunded.

 Transcripts must be sent directly from the high school to the Augusta University Office

 1120 15th Street, Benet, Augusta, GA 30912

-Official score reports are those sent directly to Augusta University from the testing agency or high school.
+Official score reports are those sent directly to Augusta University from the testing agency.
 Scores should be received prior to the appropriate application deadline.
 The following are the Institutional Codes for Augusta University: